electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 }
 ```

 You can go much further with Electric, all the way to [syncing into a local database](/product/pglite).
 But you can do this *incrementally* as and when you need to.
-All you need to start migrating an existing cloud-first, web-service based app to local-first is to start swapping out your data fetching calls for read-path sync.
+For example:

+- [Trigger.dev](https://trigger.dev/) started with Electric by using it to sync job status data into their [Realtime product](https://trigger.dev/launchweek/0/realtime)
+- [Otto](https://ottogrid.ai) started by swapping out the way they loaded data into their AI spreadsheet

 #### Read-path